Statue of Yuriy Dolgorukiy, Moscow: Constitution obelisk

+In 1918, the Skobelev monument was replaced by the Monument to the Soviet Constitution.

 In June 1919, the obelisk was joined by a statue of liberty.
 It was created by the sculptor, Nikolay Andreyevich Andreyev.
 Vera Alekseyeva, the niece of Konstantin Stanislavski, might have posed for this statue.
 Another possible model was the actress at МХАТ, Eugenie Khovanskaya, who was famous for her beauty.
-The sculptor was inspired by the dynamic forms of classical Greek statues such as Nike of Samothrace.